cartelgouabou/CAD-for-melanoma-detection-using-cnn-and-game-theory/README.md

 _________________

-This is the Pytorch official implementation of the framework proposed in the paper [Explainable algorithm for melanoma detection using deep neural networks and game theory](https:) which is under revision for the Computer Methods and Programs in Biomedicine journal.
+This is the Pytorch official implementation of the framework proposed in the paper [Computer Aided Diagnosis of Melanoma using Deep Neural Networks and Game Theory](https:).
 ## Abstract figure

 ![Alt text](proposed_framework.png?raw=true "HMLoss")